USS Makassar Strait

 USS Makassar Strait (CVE-91) was a Casablanca-class escort carrier of the United States Navy.
 She was named after the Battle of Makassar Strait, an early naval engagement to the east of Borneo.
 Launched in March 1944, and commissioned in April, she served in support of the Battle of Okinawa.
 Postwar, she participated in Operation Magic Carpet.
 She was decommissioned in August 1946, when she was mothballed in the Pacific Reserve Fleet.
-Ultimately, she was used as a target, and she was accidentally ran aground on San Nicolas Island in April 1961.
+Ultimately, she was used as a target, and she was accidentally run aground on San Nicolas Island in April 1961.
 Her wreckage survived until at least 1965.